-Located in New York’s Lower East Side, the gallery opened in early 2006 with an act of identification.
+Located in New York’s Lower East Side, Miguel Abreu Gallery opened in early 2006 with an act of identification.
 The films of Jean-Marie Straub and Danièle Huillet were going to constitute the pivot around which the gallery’s program would unfold.
 A decision was made to screen one or several of the couple’s films, from time to time, on their own or in conjunction with the work of other artists, to manifest an allegiance to a certain ethic of the image these filmmakers have so potently developed over the last half-century.

 Precisely because Straub and Huillet do not consider themselves artists – this word signifies to them creation out of nothing, drawing out of the void – but craftsmen servicing preexisting texts and other source materials from history, there was an attitude here, a palpable spirit of rigorous apprehension, exchange and translation that could be proposed and shared, not only with the other artists in the gallery’s program, but with a potential public at large.